chairleague/hots-rules/README.md

 Only players who participated in the playoffs are granted prizes.
 Those players can [redeem their prizes in their account page](account_prizes_path).

 ## Teams

+### Expected Behavior

+Chair League is a recreational league and expects its players to behave accordingly.
+Sportmanship is expected both ingame and out.
+Teams and/or players that repeatedly act disrespectful will be disqualified at Chair League's discretion.

 ### Roster Limits